-If the student’s behavior constitutes a violation of the University Student Code of Conduct, the case may first be referred to the Office of Judicial Affairs for initial investigation and adjudication.
+If the student’s behavior constitutes a violation of the University Student Code of Conduct, the case may first be referred to the Office of Student Conduct for initial investigation and adjudication.
 A student may be involuntarily withdrawn and/or disciplined under the conduct code if he/she:

 Fails to attend any required meeting under this policy, and/or

 Fails to timely schedule and/or appear at a psychological assessment requested by the Director of Student Conduct, and/or